patrickcollins12/esphome-fan-controller/README.md

 - connect the fan PWM pin to a PWM GPIO
 - turn the knob on the buck converter with a screwdriver to make it output exactly 3.3v.
 You'll need a multimeter to measure that output.
 - ensure the 12v and 3.3v grounds are connected together.
 - the unused pin on the fan is the "Tach" pin.
-This could tell you the RPM of the fan.
-We won't use this instead opting to measure the input voltage we're sending to the fan.
+You can connect this to an input pin of your choice (GPIO25 in the example config) and it will send 1-2 pulses per full turn (depending on the fan).
+You can use this to monitor actual RPM of the fan and detect a defect, blocked rotor, etc.
 - you could easily skip the Buck converter and use two power sources 3.3v and 12v.
 - the fritzing diagram shows a 4-pin DHT-11, when in fact I have the simpler 3-pin version as shown in the parts list.
 The 4-pin version might need a pullup resistor, haven't tried it.